aristoteleo/pantheon-cli/README.md

 ![](assets/feature_6.jpg)

-- Pantheon-CLI supports major LLM providers, including OpenAI, Anthropic, Gemini, Deepseek, Qwen, and more, so you are not limited to any one model.
+- Pantheon-CLI supports major LLM providers, including OpenAI, Anthropic, Gemini, Deepseek, Qwen, and more, so you are not limited to any particular model.
-- This may look simple, but it’s a highly practical feature: we support any large model, without requiring a Claude Code–style API—any LLM API is supported.
+- This may look simple, but it’s a highly practical feature: we support all major large models, without requiring a Claude Code–style API—any LLM API is supported.

 ### 3.7 Local LLM Support

 ![](assets/feature_7.jpg)

-- Due to certain data privacy compliance requirements, Pantheon-CLI can analyze data completely offline using a local large model based on ollama.
+- To account for certain data privacy compliance requirements, Pantheon-CLI can analyze data completely offline using a local large model based on open sourced models, such as deepseek, ollama or gpt-oss.
-- I think running data locally and running models locally is another very interesting advantage of Pantheon-CLI.
+- Analyze data and run model locally as an important advantage of Pantheon-CLI.

 ### 3.8 Multi RAG Suport